arildojr7/iris-mock/docs/getting-started/adding-interceptor.md

-Once iris mock dependency is configured, you can start creating your custom interceptors.
+Once IrisMock dependency is configured, you can start creating your custom interceptors.

 ## Create interceptor
 Create a new class implementing the [Interceptor](https://square.github.io/okhttp/3.x/okhttp/okhttp3/Interceptor.html){ target=_blank }